bycolco/bycolco/README.md

 Tech addict.
 Art lover.
-Passionate about the power of plants.
+Passionate about the power of nature.

 I like challenges with Web technologies, Blockchain, AI, IoT, robotics, and open-source.